-1. Open the Preferences panel by clicking on the Preferences icon.
+1. Open the Preferences panel by clicking on the Preferences icon in the bottom right of the desktop.

 - 1. Click the Change Password icon. - 2.
 Fill out the Old Password and New Password fields. - 3.
 Upon successful password change, you will be taken to the desktop.